 - Groomsmen in formal attire, bridesmaids, ushers, flower girl and page boys all dressed accordingly.

 - The wedding reception will usually hold in a ballroom, conference hall, hotel, castle or event center.

-Some activities that are prevalent at such classic or traditional weddings include speeches, readings, toasts, cutting of the cake, first dance, mother-son and father-daughter dances, as well as a bouquet and garter toss.
-Sometimes other rituals like a handfasting ceremony, jumping the broom or sand ceremony can also be incorporated in the wedding.
+Some activities that are prevalent at such classic or traditional weddings include speeches, readings, toasts, cutting of the cake, first dance, mother-son, and father-daughter dances, as well as a bouquet and garter toss.
+Sometimes other rituals like a handfasting ceremony, jumping the broom, or sand ceremony can also be incorporated into the wedding.

 Some couples choose to have their wedding at a completely different location from their hometown.
 It could be a different city or different country, but couples choose the destination wedding for lots of different reasons.

-A DIY wedding is usually a simple “Do It Yourself” wedding where the couple have decided to make virtually everything needed for the wedding themselves.
-From the décor to the catering, stationery, even the cake, entertainment, the reception bar and other essential styling elements for the wedding.
+A DIY wedding is usually a simple “Do It Yourself” wedding where the couple has decided to make virtually everything needed for the wedding themselves.
+From the décor to the catering, stationery, even the cake, entertainment, the reception bar, and other essential styling elements for the wedding.

 This option is great for a couple on a low budget, as they would be able to keep their spending at a minimum.

 - While there are many different types of ceremonies for weddings, DIY weddings are usually smart casual occasions and not as formal as the traditional wedding.